Spectatori/Spectatori/README.md

 Web Developer
 -------------

-I'm currently a student in Technical University of Sofia learning Computer Science and I have 2 years of non-work experience with C# because I like back-end developing.
+I'm currently a student in Technical University of Sofia learning Computer Science and I have 2 years of non-work experience with C# because I like back-end developing and making things work automatically.

 *   🌍  I'm based in Sofia, BG
 *   ✉️  You can contact me at [cavdar2002@gmail.com](mailto:cavdar2002@gmail.com)